swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

     2. How much time was spent on each topic?

     3. Did you modify the lesson material or use it as written?

+    4. Anything you would like to pass on to other instructors?

+    5. Anything you would like to pass on to the lesson developers?

 3. Feedback